Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 1. **Journal compliance**: Depending on what journal you publish with, providing open access to the data associated with your publication may be a requirement (see PLOS ONE[@plos_one_data_nodate] and AMPPS[@noauthor_advances_nodate] as examples).
 Again, along with data sharing, comes the incentive to manage your data in a thoughtful, responsible, and organized way.

-1. **Compliance with legal and ethical mandates**: If you are required to submit your research project to the Institutional Review Board (IRB), they will monitor how you manage your data.
-The IRB is concerned with the welfare, rights, and privacy of research participants and will have rules for how data is managed and stored securely.
-Additionally your organization may have their own institutional data policies that mandate how data must be cared for and secured [@association_of_academic_health_science_libraries_institutional_2022].
+1. **Compliance with legal and ethical mandates**: If you are required to submit your research project to the Institutional Review Board (IRB), the board will review and monitor your data management practices.
+Concerned with the welfare, rights, and privacy of research participants, your IRB will have rules for how data is managed and stored securely [@filip_san_nodate].
+Additionally your organization may have their own institutional data policies that mandate how data must be cared for and secured.

 1. **Open science practices**: With a growing interest in open science practices, sharing well managed and documented data helps to build trust in the research process [@renbarger_champions_2022].
 Sharing data that is curated in a reproducible way is "a strong indicator to fellow researchers of rigor, trustworthiness, and transparency in scientific research" (Alston & Rick, 2021, p.2 [@alston_beginners_2021]).
 It also allows others to replicate and learn from your work, validate your results to strengthen evidence, as well as potentially catch errors in your work, preventing decisions being made based on incorrect data [@alston_beginners_2021].
 Well-managed data with sufficient documentation can also lead to more collaboration and greater impact as collaborators are able to access and understand your data with ease [@borghi_promoting_2022; @cowles_research_nodate; @eaker_what_2016].